 The core of our problem is that there is no one with the secure authority to fix things.
 The core of our solution is to find a man, and put him in charge, with a real chain of command, and a clear ownership structure.

-Real leadership would undertake a proper corporate restructuring of USG: Pardon and retire all employees of the old regime; formalize obligations as simple financial instruments; nationalize and restructure the banks, media, and universities; and begin the long slow process of organic cultural recovery from centuries of dysfunction.
+Real leadership would undertake a proper corporate restructuring of USG: Pardon and retire all employees of the old regime; regularize international relations as explicitly either imperial or non-interventionist; nationalize and restructure the banks, media, and universities; and begin the long slow process of organic cultural recovery from centuries of dysfunction.

 Anything but patient work on a worthy new system is a harmful distraction.
 Rebellion, violence, and activism just create more chaos, and don't get us any closer to restoration.